Romania Passport Ranking

-The Romanian passport currently ranks on the 16th place according to the Guide visa index.
+The Romanian passport currently ranks on the 16th place according to the Guide Passport Ranking Index.
 The ranking has consistently improved from 34th in 2006 to the current ranking.
 It provides visa-free access to 172 countries.
 With a high mobility score it is one of the best ranking passports in the world.
 Romanian passport holders have visa-free access and visas on arrival to countries such as United Kingdom, United Arab Emirates, Japan and the entire European Union.
 This allows almost instant travel opportunities worldwide.
 Romanian passport holders do however require a visa to enter about 54 destinations in the world.
 Some countries where a visa is required are China, India and the United States.

 Romania consists of 41 counties and is part of the European Union.
 The most important counties are Bucharest, Iasi and Prahova.
 The nation is situated in the middle of Central, Eastern and Southeastern Europe, bordering Bulgaria, Serbia, Hungary, Ukraine, Moldova and the Black Sea.
 Romania is the 12th largest country in Europe with a surface area of 238,397 square kilometers.
 Its climate is mostly temperate continental with a oceanic climate in the eastern coast.
 The terrain is defined by the Carpathian Mountains, hills and plains.